ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 == Changelog ==

-= 2.2.0 (unreleased) =
+= 2.2.0 =

-+ Use cron job to purge, so now it soesn't has delay to purge!
++ Use cron job to purge, so now it doesn't has delay to purge!
++ Add Clear Cache button in settings page.

 = 2.1.6 =